A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Pointwise Analysis of the Singular Sets

 We are now ready to prove Theorem \ref{thm.singRiemannscale}.
 Maybe slightly paradoxically, the most subtle argument is actually needed in the proof of Part $i)$, because the definition of singular and regular points is not set in a parabolic way.
 Proving the other two statements instead is easier as our definitions of Type~I and Type~II singular points are already in terms of parabolic neighbourhoods.

-\begin{proof}[Proof of Theorem \ref{thm.singRiemannscale}] Let $(M,g(t))$ be a Ricci flow defined on $[0,T)$, $T<\infty$, such that $(M,g(t))$ has bounded curvature for every $t \in [0,T)$ (possibly incomplete) and let $p\in M$. \begin{enumerate}[i)] \item We prove the following equivalent statement to the claim in the theorem: $p$ is singular if and only if $\liminf_{t\nearrow T} r_{\Rm}(p,t)=0$.
+\begin{proof}[Proof of Theorem \ref{thm.singRiemannscale}] Let $(M,g(t))$ be a Ricci flow defined on $[0,T)$, $T<\infty$ satisfying \eqref{eq.bddcurv} (possibly incomplete) and let $p\in M$. \begin{enumerate}[i)] \item We prove the following equivalent statement to the claim in the theorem: $p$ is singular if and only if $\liminf_{t\nearrow T} r_{\Rm}(p,t)=0$.

 To this end, suppose first that $p$ is regular, and let $U$ be a neighbourhood of $p$ and $C>0$ a constant such that $\abs{\Rm}\leq C$ on $U \times [0,T)$.
 Let $r_0>0$ be such that $B_{g(0)}(p,r_0)\subset \subset U$.
 The standard multiplicative distance distortion estimate gives the containment